CLIcoder/competitive-programming-practice/readme.md

 - [@clicoder](https://www.github.com/octokatherine)

 ## Please! 🙂
-- if you found an optimise solution for any given problem contat me at :
+- if you found an optimise solution for any given problem contact me at :

 - [@linkedin](https://www.linkedin.com/in/youssef-houmazen-clicoder-%F0%9F%92%BB-395267150/)